djccarew/app-modernization-helm-lab/README.md

 ### Step 4: Configure Github to serve up the repo via HTTP/HTTPS

-1. In the Settings for your repo in the *GitHub Pages* section select the *master branch /docs folder* for GitHub Pages and click **Save**.
+1. Navigate to your forked repo.
+In the Settings for your repo in the *GitHub Pages* section select the *master branch /docs folder* for GitHub Pages and click **Save**.

 ![Github Pages](images/ss2.png)